-- Comprises full-year effect from some 2023/24 proposals plus additional target for further savings to be delivered in 2024/25. - Considerable uncertainty remains on more than £10m of which have been assumed but not announced at the time of drafting this report. - No assumption has been made for any increase in the general level of Council Tax in any year.
-However, increases of 2% for the Government's ASC precept in 2023/24 and 1% in later years have been assumed. - The projections for years after 2023/24 are only intended as a broad indication at this stage for planning purposes and the estimates will be
+Comprises full-year effect from some 2023/24 proposals plus additional target for further savings to be delivered in 2024/25.

+- Considerable uncertainty remains on more than £10m of which have been assumed but not announced at the time of drafting this report.
+The overall position will be firmed-up in the February report to Cabinet by which time the Council should have final allocations for all outstanding grants and will be able to reflect any additional budget pressures and opportunities that arise over coming weeks. - The actual amount of business rates available for the budget strategy will be confirmed when the NNDR 1 form is completed and submitted in January 2023. - No assumption has been made for any increase in the general level of Council Tax in any year.
+However, increases of 2% for the Government's ASC precept in 2023/24 and 1% in later years have been assumed. - The projections for years after 2023/24 are only intended as a broad indication at this stage for planning purposes and the estimates will be further updated as additional information becomes available.
+They will clearly need to be updated to reflect any change in levels of demand and inflation from those currently assumed.

-- further updated as additional information becomes available.
-They will clearly need to be updated to reflect any change in levels of demand and inflation from those currently assumed. - It should be noted that a new comprehensive spending review will be carried out, probably during 2024 and that there is therefore no certainty over funding allocations beyond 2024/25 so projections beyond March 2025 have a very high level of uncertainty. - 12.7 After having delivered £133.7m of annual savings already, which will increase to £141m by the end of this year, it is clear that further cuts will be more challenging.
+- It should be noted that a new comprehensive spending review will be carried out, probably during 2024 and that there is therefore no certainty over funding allocations beyond 2024/25 so projections beyond March 2025 have a very high level of uncertainty. - 11.5 After having delivered £133.7m of annual savings already, which will increase to £141m by the end of this year, it is clear that further cuts will be more challenging.
 Clearly the Council will seek to minimise impacts on our community by working with Town and Parish Councils, local community groups, service users, the voluntary sector, volunteers and other partner organisations.
-Based on the position summarised above, total savings since the period of austerity began are projected to total just under £165m per annum by the end of 2026/27 (assuming no further council tax increases and based on the medium-term projections currently available although these will inevitably change as further information becomes available) made up as follows:
+Based on the position summarised above, total savings since the period of austerity began are projected to total just under £165m by the end of 2026/27 (assuming no further council tax increases and based on the medium-term projections currently available although these will inevitably change as further information becomes available) made up as follows:

 £m

 Savings made to end of 2022/23 140.9

 Savings previously approved for 2023/24 2.7

 Savings now put forward for implementation in 7.9

 2023/24 (gross of leakage from general fund)

 Projected further savings/council tax increase 13.3

-required from 2024/25 to the end of the 4-year MTFS
+required from 2024/25 to the end of the 4-year

-period in 2026/27
+MTFS period in 2026/27

 Total Projected savings by end of 2026/27 164.8

-13.0 Our Approach to Developing Savings Proposals Budget Engagement
+12.0 Our Approach to Developing Savings Proposals Budget Engagement